adrida/adrida.github.io/README.md

 [Download CV] (coming soon)

 My name is Adam, I am based in Paris, France and I am a data scientist with a background in AI research and CS.
 I have worked in different companies (Societe Generale, AXA, Qantev, Rebellion Research) in topics related to applied ML and data science.
 For a year, I was a PhD candidate at Sorbonne University in the Trustworthy and Responsible AI Lab (TRAIL), which is a joint venture between Sorbonne and AXA.
 I was working on topics related ton explainable AI in the context of model dynamics and concept drift.
 I have published a research paper during this year at the DynXAI workshop of ECML 2023.
+Before that, I obtained my Engineer degree (Master's degree) at CY tech and went through Ecole 42 where I learned to code in C.
 I left the PhD to refocus on more applied topics and get closer to the industry without loosing the proximity to academic research.
 In paralell of my experiences I have been built different side projects with the goal of exploring different technologies.